Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Experimental Details

 \subsection{Models}

-Throughout our experiments we use the following open-source model families, all accessed via the Huggingface API: \begin{itemize} \item \textbf{LLaDA \citep{Nie2025-gz}:} An 8B diffusion language model pre-trained from scratch using the masked diffusion loss \citep{Sahoo2024-pi}. \item \textbf{Dream \citep{HKU-NLP-GroupUnknown-mb}:} A 7B diffusion language model, whose weights are initialised from those of an autoregressive Qwen-2.5-7B. \item \textbf{Qwen-2.5-7B \citep{qwen2, qwen2.5}:} A fully AR model. \item \textbf{Llama3-8B \citep{llama3modelcard}:} A fully AR model, with the architecture similar to that of LLaDA \citep{Nie2025-gz}. \end{itemize} For all models, we use greedy decoding strategy (no sampling).
+Throughout our experiments we use the following open-source model families, all accessed via the Huggingface API: \begin{itemize} \item \textbf{LLaDA \citep{Nie2025-gz}:} An 8B diffusion language model pre-trained from scratch using the masked diffusion loss \citep{Sahoo2024-pi}. \item \textbf{LLaDA-MoE \citep{zhu2025lladamoesparsemoediffusion}:} A 7B mixture of experts diffusion language model pre-trained from scratch using the masked diffusion loss. \item \textbf{Dream \citep{HKU-NLP-GroupUnknown-mb}:} A 7B diffusion language model, whose weights are initialised from those of an autoregressive Qwen-2.5-7B. \item \textbf{Qwen-2.5-7B \citep{qwen2, qwen2.5}:} A fully AR model. \item \textbf{Llama3-8B \citep{llama3modelcard}:} A fully AR model, with the architecture similar to that of LLaDA \citep{Nie2025-gz}. \end{itemize} For all models, we use greedy decoding strategy (no sampling).
 We design all of our experiments in a way such that the correct answer consists of only a single token across all the different models and tokenisers.
 This is to ensure that our experiments can isolate the context-processing abilities of the different models, without being confounded by the effect of tokenisation and/or decoding schemes.
 This is particularly relevant for DLMs, for which the number of masks added to the prompt can constitute a strong prior about the answer.